My Photography & Travel Guide to Milan, Italy

 Galleria Vittorio Emanuele II:

 The Galleria Vittorio Emanuele II is one of the world's oldest and most iconic shopping malls.
 It is located just steps from the Duomo.
 It was named after Victor Emmanuel II, the first king of the Kingdom of Italy, and was designed by the architect Giuseppe Mengoni.
-Even someone like myself who does not like shopping found it remarkable.
+Even someone like me, who does not like shopping, found it remarkable.
 I would photograph the Galleria first and then move on to the Duomo.

 Here are some key points about the Galleria: